-Microbiological Contaminants Highest No. of Detections No. of months in violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (state Total Coliform Rule) (In a month) 0 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform or E. coli (state Total Coliform Ruie) (In the year) O 0 A routine sample and a repeat sample are total coliform positive, and one of these is also fecal coliform or E. coli positive None Human and animal fecal waste E. coli (Federal Revised Total Coliform Rule) (In the year) 0 (b) 0 Human and animal fecal waste
+Microbiological Contaminants Highest No. of Detections No. of months in violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria (In a month) 0 0 1 positive monthly sample (a) 0 Naturally present in the environment Fecal Coliform or E. coli (In the year) 0 0 None Human and animal fecal waste

-(a) Two or more positive monthly samples is a violation of the MCL
+(a) Two or more positive monthly samples is a violation of the total coliform MCL